-Sometimes pleasant surprised happen when you buy cheap bundles.
-I mean yeah, I did write previously of heaps of unplayed games, but I just can't resists a cheap deal, especially if it's about adventure games.
+Sometimes pleasant surprises happen when you buy cheap bundles.
+I mean yeah, I did write previously of heaps of unplayed games, but I just can't resist a cheap deal, especially if it's about adventure games.

 |The visuals of the game were a big surprise.
 The CGI looks good and the cut scenes are very well made|

-As the game is short, it does leave some things a bit open ended.
-I'm guessing the devs will be making a sequel in some point if this one sells well enough.
+As the game is short, it does leave some things a bit open-ended.
+I'm guessing the devs will be making a sequel at some point if this one sells well enough.

 So that's about it.
 Morningstar isn't a ground shattering game, but it was, I think, a very pleasant surprise from a game I knew nothing about and had really no expectations.
 I wouldn't shell out a top price of it, but if you can find it cheap enough, give it a go.

 You can get it from Google Play, Steam and iTunes.